donlan2710/gRDA-Optimizer/directional_pruning/README.md

 # Code for gRDA

-The code is for NeurIPS 2020 submission **Directional Pruning of Deep Neural Networks**.
+The code is for the paper **Directional Pruning of Deep Neural Networks** published in *NeurIPS 2020*.

 ## Content